-A copy of Faculty of Science regulations regarding appeals on grades, academic standing and practicum intervention may be obtained from the Faculty of Science Student Services Office (CW 223 Biological Sciences Building) and on the Faculty of Science website.
+A copy of Faculty of Science regulations regarding appeals on grades, academic standing and practicum intervention may be obtained from the Faculty of Science Student Services Office (1-001 CCIS) and on the Faculty of Science website.
 Certain academic standing decisions made by the Faculty Academic Appeals Committee may be appealed to the General Faculties Council Academic Appeals Committee.
-Appeals of decisions made by the Faculty Practice Review Committee may be appealed to the General Faculties Council Practice Review Committee may be appealed to the General Faculties Council Practice Review Board.
+Appeals of decisions made by the Faculty Practice Review Committee may be appealed to the General Faculties Council Practice Review Board.
 See §23.8.